enclustra/meta-enclustra-socfpga/README.md

     248173

-### Read OTP region of EEPROM

-The one time programmable region of the EEPROM contains the serial number, MAC address and information about the module.
-A detailed description can be found in the user manual of the module.
-The entire region can be read by following command:

-    cat /sys/bus/i2c/devices/1-0064/otp

-The 512 bits of the OTP region are reported as follows:

-    00 03 C9 6D
-    03 39 00 01
-    00 88 51 23
-    77 FF FF FF
-    20 B0 F7 07
-    92 DA FF FF
-    FF FF FF FF
-    FF FF FF FF
-    FF FF FF FF
-    FF FF FF FF
-    FF FF FF FF
-    FF FF FF FF
-    FF FF FF FF
-    FF FF FF FF
-    FF FF FF FF
-    FF FF FF FF

 ### Rootfs Partition Size

-The size of the rootfs partition is set to 500 Mbyte by default.
+The size of the rootfs partition is set to 400 Mbyte by default.
 To change the partition size, the OpenEmbedded kickstart file ([sdimage-enclustra-arria10.wks](meta-enclustra-refdes/wic/sdimage-enclustra-arria10.wks) / [sdimage-enclustra-cyclonev.wks](meta-enclustra-refdes/wic/sdimage-enclustra-cyclonev.wks)) needs to be modified.
 The partition size is defined by `--fixed-size` parameter as shown below.

 ```
-part / --source rootfs --ondisk mmcblk --fstype=ext4 --label root --align 1024 --fixed-size 500M
+part / --source rootfs --ondisk mmcblk --fstype=ext4 --label root --align 1024 --fixed-size 400M
 ```

 ### Configure SI5338 clock generator on Mercury+ PE1 and Mercury+ ST1 base board